-Each taxing district within the county must certify a tax levy and special assessments to the ATC Office.
-The ATC Office tabulates all of the levies and special assessments and then calculates the amount of real estate, personal, and mobile home tax that will be paid by each property owner in the county based on the valuations certified by the County Assessor.
+Each taxing district within the county must certify a tax levy and special assessments to the Auditor-Treasurer's Office.
+The Auditor-Treasurer's Office tabulates all of the levies and special assessments and then calculates the amount of real estate, personal, and mobile home tax that will be paid by each property owner in the county based on the valuations certified by the County Assessor.
 Upon completion of the calculation of the tax, statements are distributed to all taxpayers indicating the amount of tax due and the due dates for payment of these taxes.

-After each tax deadline the ATC Office must reconcile all collections for accuracy and pay out to each taxing district their appropriate share of the taxes collected.
+After each tax deadline the Auditor-Treasurer's Office must reconcile all collections for accuracy and pay out to each taxing district their appropriate share of the taxes collected.
 State Statutes specify when these payments must be made.